History of Antigua and Barbuda

 The history of Antigua and Barbuda covers the period from the arrival of the Archaic peoples thousands of years ago to the present day.
 Prior to European colonization, the lands encompassing present-day Antigua and Barbuda were inhabited by three successive Amerindian societies.
 The island was claimed by England, who colonized the islands in 1632.
-Under English/British control, the islands witnessed an influx of both Britons and African slaves to the island.
+Under English/British control, the islands witnessed an influx of both Britons and Africans (via enslavement) to the island.
 In 1981, the islands were granted independence as the modern state of Antigua and Barbuda.

 Early history (2900 BC–17th century)

-Antigua was first settled by pre-agricultural Amerindians known as "Archaic People" (although they are commonly, but erroneously known in Antigua as Siboney, a pre-ceramic Cuban people).
-The earliest settlements on the island date to 2900 BC.
-They were succeeded by ceramic-using agriculturalist Saladoid people who migrated up the island chain from Venezuela.
-They were later replaced by Arawakan speakers around 1200 AD and around 1500 by Island Caribs.